Linux – Installing Intrexx

 root installation

-If you can or would like to install and run Intrexx in an isolated environment, then follow the "root installation".
+If you can or would like to install and operate Intrexx in an isolated environment, then you can follow the "root installation".
 This method does not pose a safety risk in isolated environments.

 A VM where you run Intrexx exclusively can serve as an isolated environment.
 Furthermore, you can run Intrexx in a Docker container.
 This also allows you to rule out security risks associated with root privileges.

-For more information about deploying Intrexx in a Docker container, see the following section Deploy Intrexx in Docker.
+You can find more information about deploying Intrexx in a Docker container in the following section Deploying Intrexx in Docker.

 Intrexx user installation